Introduction

 • history of the townships of Port Stephens, particularly the then most recent developments as the area was recovering post-World War Two.

-The full newspaper article is published as below:
+The article is published in full as below:

 ‘Australia has retained hundreds of aboriginal names for towns and landmarks.
 Some are strange, many soft and euphonious, while they all have a meaning that invariably depicts some part of the district, or some outstanding tree, landmark or waterhole.